nimbix/jardoc/docs/appdef.md

 ### CONST

-`CONST` defines a constant value and supports substitutions as well - the user may not modify these paraemters.
+`CONST` defines a constant value and supports substitutions as well - the user may not modify these parameters.
 When the type is `CONST`, the `value` key may be either an actual value or one of the following substitutions:

 * `%APIURL%` – public API URL \*
 * `%APIUSER%` – username of user who submitted the call \*